zulip/zulip/docs/subsystems/conversion.md

 The biggest concern here is the **sheer volume** of data, with security being a close second.
-(They are interrelated, as without security concerns, we could just bulk-export everything one time.)
+(They are interrelated, as without security concerns, Zulip could just bulk-export everything one time.)

-We currently have these measures in place for top-down processing:
+Zulip currently has these measures in place for top-down processing:
 - chunking
 - multi-processing
 - messages are filtered by both sender and recipient